How Much Does A Ski Tune Up Cost? An Expert’s Guide For 2025

 How Often Should You Tune Your Skis?

 The frequency of ski tunes depends on how often you hit the slopes.
-As a general rule, recreational skiers may benefit from a tune-up every 5 to 10 days of skiing.
+As a general rule, recreational skiers may benefit from a tune-up every 5 to 10 days of skiing.ย However, if you notice reduced performance or difficulty in controlling your skis, it’s a clear sign that a tune-up is overdue.ย

 Basic Ski Maintenance Tips